Ervand Abrahamian: Recognition

-He is widely recognized a leading historian of modern Iran, and, by some, as the "preeminent historian of modern Iran."
-He has also been described as "one of the preeminent Iranian historians of his generation."
+Abrahamian has been described as a prominent historian on modern Iran.
+He has also been described as the "preeminent historian of modern Iran," and also as "one of the preeminent Iranian historians of his generation."
 Mansour Farhang noted that his books are "indispensable source of information, insight and analysis for scholars and general readers as well."
 In 1995 Fred Halliday opined in Iranian Studies that Ervand Abrahamian "has already established himself as one of the finest writers on twentieth-century Iran."
 Eric Hooglund wrote in 2000 that Abrahamian's books have "established his reputation as the leading scholar of Iran's twentieth-century social history."
 Reza Afshari wrote in 2002 that since the publication of the seminal Iran Between Two Revolutions (1982), Abrahamian has "become one of the most influential historians of modern Iran."

-He was elected Fellow of the American Academy of Arts and Sciences in 2010.
-He is a member of the Middle East Studies Association of North America and the American Historical Association.
+Abrahamian was elected a fellow of the American Academy of Arts and Sciences in 2010.
+He is also a member of the Middle East Studies Association of North America and the American Historical Association.

+Personal life

+Abrahamian is a naturalized American citizen.
+He is known by friends as "Jed".
+In 1967, Abrahamian married Helen Mary Harbison, a cellist in the Princeton Chamber Orchestra and the Da Capo Chamber Players who was the sister of composer John Harbison and the daughter of historian E. Harris Harbison.
+Harbison died on January 27, 1981, of cancer.

+As of 2019, Abrahamian is married to Mary Nolan, a professor emerita of history at New York University (NYU).
+He has two children: Emma and Rafi.